|26||TUTOR: Melanie Cambridge|

 I am always happy to discuss any concerns you may have about this course or what to bring along so please feel free to contact me via email using email@example.com.
 If you wish to speak on the telephone, then please leave your phone number so I can contact you.

-Melanie’s work is based on light and colour, capturing the essence of a location rather than every last detail.
-She has written several art instruction books and runs painting workshops and breaks, mainly in the UK, where she teaches in oils, acrylics and mixed media.
-She is also gives demonstrations and workshops to art groups around London and the South East.
+Melanie's work is based on light and colour, capturing the essence of a location rather than every detail.
+She has written several art instruction books and runs painting workshops and breaks around the UK as well as being a regular tutor at Marlborough Summer School.
+She teaches in oils, gouache and mixed media.
+Melanie also gives demonstrations and workshops to art groups around London and the South East.